abstractfactory/rfc/spec10.md

 This MAY introduce a possible performance penalty; due to the amount of guess-work that has to be done and so the user SHOULD explicitly specify the data-type for any given group.

+# Graphical Representation

+Another major concern with OM.1 was how data was to be displayed in a graphical user interface.

 # Syntax

 The purpose of Open Metadata remains the same and the syntactical differences are cosmetic-only.